Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Key Point

-Buddhism and Jainism arose in the 6th century BCE in eastern India as part of the Shramana movement.
-They rejected Brahmanical ritualism and social inequalities, emphasized ahimsa, meditation, and liberation, and reshaped Indian society and culture.
+The 6th century BCE witnessed the rise of Buddhism and Jainism in eastern India as part of the Shramana movement .
+They rejected Brahmanical ritualism, emphasized Ahimsa (non-violence), ethical conduct, and liberation (Moksha/Nirvana) , providing an egalitarian alternative that reshaped Indian society and culture.

-Buddhism and Jainism arose in the 6th century BCE in eastern India as part of the Shramana movement.
-They rejected Brahmanical ritualism and social inequalities, emphasized ahimsa, meditation, and liberation, and reshaped Indian society and culture.
+The 6th century BCE witnessed the rise of Buddhism and Jainism in eastern India as part of the Shramana movement .
+They rejected Brahmanical ritualism, emphasized Ahimsa (non-violence), ethical conduct, and liberation (Moksha/Nirvana) , providing an egalitarian alternative that reshaped Indian society and culture.

 Tap a card to add note • Use the highlight Listen button to play the full section

-• Gautama Buddha (563–483 BCE) from Shakya clan founded Buddhism.
-Core teachings: Four Noble Truths, Eightfold Path, Middle Way.
+Gautama Buddha (563–483 BCE) from the Shakya clan founded Buddhism.
+Core teachings include the Four Noble Truths (suffering, cause of suffering, cessation of suffering, path to cessation), the Eightfold Path , and the Middle Way (rejecting extremes).

-• Both opposed priestly dominance, animal sacrifice, and costly yajnas.
+Both rejected the authority of the Vedas , opposed priestly dominance, animal sacrifice, and costly Yajnas .

-• Economic: Monasteries and sanghas became centers of economy, supported by merchant guilds and donations.
+Economic: Monasteries became centers of economic activity, education, and trade, supported by large donations and merchant guilds.

-• International: Buddhism spread widely (Sri Lanka, Myanmar, Tibet, China, Japan, SE Asia); Jainism remained mostly within India but profoundly influenced philosophy and art.
+International: Buddhism became a world religion, spreading globally (Sri Lanka, Myanmar, Tibet, China, Japan, SE Asia); Jainism remained mostly confined to India but deeply influenced regional ethics and philosophy.

 FactorExplanation